lsocrate/jade-court/edict.md

 > DirtyDeeds#9918, jmart#6576, Notfragile#7860, Siri#3954, Usagi#0328, zarzuckett#6853

-With the invaluable playtest and council of the Councillors, who offered 100% of approval in support of releasing this Edict:
+With the invaluable playtest and council of the Councillors:

 - Crab: Enegon#8434
 - Crab: Daigotsu Kaikou#8609